 Avoid stifling curiosity

-Curious employees are engaged employees, and they are the key to brining values to life.
+Curious employees are engaged employees, and they are the key to bringing values to life.
 Don’t be the manager who undercuts his or her own efforts by stifling that curiosity.

 It happens all too often, and often inadvertently.

 We get caught up in the haste to get things done.
 We move from project to project without delay so that productivity won’t screech to a halt.